gnomeontherun/angular-1x-es6/README.md

 # Services

-There is only one service currently, implemented as a class.
-Notice the number of times we have to declare the dependencies.
+There are two versions of the `Commits` service, one implemented as a class (`app/services/commits-class.js`) and the other just as a function (`app/services/commits-proto.js`).

 # Directives

-There are two versions of the same directive, `github-commits-class` and `github-commits-proto`.
+There are two versions of the `githubCommits` directive, one implemented as a class (`app/components/github-commits-class.js`) and the other just as a function (`app/components/github-commits-proto.js`).